The Wonder

 Though often quick to listen to those commenting on our worth, we alone have the say that matters when it comes to deciding the extent to which we see ourselves as up to snuff.

-The important question is this: How can we ensure our aloneness results in self-esteem and serenity, rather than self-doubt and turmoil?
+The important question is this: How can we ensure our aloneness entails self-esteem and serenity, rather than self-doubt and turmoil?

 82